MolSSI-Education/cpp_programming/01-13-numpy-intro.md

 {: .output}

 When you typed, `coordinates + translation_vector_np`, numpy looked at the shapes of both arrays to figure out if they were compatible.

-It starts with the dimensions to the right, so when it saw to matching 3's it assumed you wanted to do element-wise operation this way, and stretched or 'broadcast' the smaller array to match the larger one.

 ## Logical comparisons